AlgoMaster Logo

 Intuition

-Instead of sorting, we can represent each string by its character frequency count.
+Instead of sorting, represent each string by its character frequency count.
 Two strings are anagrams if and only if their frequency counts are identical.
-We build a frequency map for p once, then slide a fixed-size window across s, maintaining a frequency map for the current window.
-When the window slides right by one position, we add the new character and remove the old one, then compare the two maps.
+Build a frequency array for p once, then slide a fixed-size window across s while maintaining a frequency array for the current window.
+When the window slides right by one position, add the entering character and remove the leaving character, then compare the two arrays.

-The comparison itself takes O(26) = O(1) time since there are only 26 lowercase letters.
-This is already much better than sorting.
+The comparison takes O(26) = O(1) time because there are only 26 lowercase letters, so the whole sweep avoids re-sorting at every step.

 Algorithm